ncphillips/truecoders.io/about.markdown

 display_title: Who We Are
 subtitle: Here's some info about our company
 call_to_action:
-  title: Find Out More
+  title: Contact Us
-  url: mailto:contact@truecoders.io
+  url: /contact
 ---

 # We're TrueCoders